-\Paragraph{\bypass} The \emph{\bypass} is the most central module of the proposed architecture as it is in charge of managing, synchronizing, and controlling the other modules composing the architecture.
-Specifically, this module is responsible for (i) interacting with the \staller to acknowledge and answer incoming requests, (ii) collecting data coming from the \fetchs, (iii) monitoring the completion and availability status of each chunk of reorganized data, and (iv) activating the \requestor when access to the first chunk of data after the \sysName has been reconfigured is detected.
+\Paragraph{\bypass} The \emph{\bypass} is the most central module in the proposed architecture.
+It is in charge of managing, synchronizing, and controlling the other modules.
+Specifically, it is responsible for (1) interacting with the \staller to acknowledge and answer incoming requests, (2) collecting data coming from the \fetchs, (3) monitoring the completion and availability status of each chunk of reorganized data, and (4) activating the \requestor when access to the first chunk of data is detected after the \sysName's reconfiguration.